Driver Control Unit (DCU)

 We use dc-dc converters to accurately generate both 3.3V and 5.0V dc as these are both the power supply and the voltage references for analogue to digital conversions.
 These things are cheap and readily available on sites like eBay.
 Having used them in our smart home for 20+ years, we know they are incredibly reliable.

-We are using a second ESP32 that is powered via the ignition switch to:
+We are using a second processor that is powered via DCU1 to:

 Data Logging